Ahmedest61/CNN-Region-VLAD-VPR/README.md

 4) Garden Point
 5) Syhthesized Nordland

-If you use these datasets, please cite the following publication:
+If you use these datasets and code, please cite the following publication:

 ```
 @article{khaliq2018holistic,